deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Sean laughed again as he received the drinks.
 "Blates.
 Dench." he enunciated.
 "Blatantly awesome. '*I say old thing, that really is rather amazing*'.
 You see?
 Anyway, have a sip of these, tell me which you prefer."

 Ava accepted the amaretto-cranberry first and sipped it.
-It was pleasantly sweet and sort of…nutty?
+It was pleasantly sweet and sort of...nutty?
 Pastry?
 The beer on the other hand just made her stick out her tongue and make a sort of '*nghah!*' sound and she thrust it back into Sean's hand, drawing another of those easy, light laughs out of him.

 He was good for lifting her mood at least, she decided.
 Her life could do with more laughter.